 Our Rating: Always on Thursdays

-Tagged: Always on Thursdays, Bar, Bison, Boar, Bottega, Chalkboard Menu, Cheese, Cocktails, Gnocchi, Hostaria, Italian, Late Night Menu, Little Italy, Lunch, Montreal, Pasta, Pig, Rabbit, Reservations Needed, Ricotta, Risotto, Saint-Zotique, terrace, Veal, Wild Boar Ragu, wine
+Tagged: 236 Rue Saint Zotique Est, Always on Thursdays, Bar, Bison, Boar, Bottega, Chalkboard Menu, Cheese, Cocktails, Gnocchi, H2S 1K9, Hostaria, Italian, Late Night Menu, Little Italy, Little Italy restaurant, Lunch, Montreal, Montreal Restaurant, Pasta, Pig, Rabbit, Reservations Needed, Ricotta, Risotto, Saint-Zotique, terrace, Veal, Wild Boar Ragu, wine